 One of the big things that can push someone into homelessness is overcrowding.
 Too many people in a single dwelling can create a tense and stressful environment, sometimes forcing people who can’t cope out onto the streets.

-In collaboration with a local youth shelter and training organisation, the University’s School of Architecture & Design developed an innovative approach to providing crisis accommodation for youth at risk of homelessness—and simultaneously provided a vehicle for employment training.
+In collaboration with a local youth shelter and training organisation, the University’s Architecture and Design program developed an innovative approach to providing crisis accommodation for youth at risk of homelessness—and simultaneously provided a vehicle for employment training.

 Faculty members Richard Burnham and Robin Green supervised Architecture & Design students in the design and prototyping of an easy-to-build, adaptable and highly transportable one-person accommodation unit called The Castle.
 Built on a trailer and incorporating solar power, Castles can be towed and used pretty much anywhere, including the backyards and driveways of households experiencing ‘spatial stress’.
 The Tasmanian Government has purchased and deployed six as part of its Affordable Housing Action Plan.

 From a spatial design perspective, The Castle explores the ‘Tardis effect’—making a small space feel larger—and demonstrates sustainability through efficient use of a renewable resource.
 Castles are designed using custom software—developed at the University—which produces precision-cut plywood components.
 These can be assembled with just a rubber mallet and screws and don’t require skilled tradespeople.